 Do CD transports sound different from one another?

-Yes, they do, significantly so in a high-resolution system!
+Yes, they do, significantly so in a system with the resolution to reveal these differences.

 What is a Transport?